sse-secure-systems/connaisseur/README.md

 git clone git@github.com:sse-secure-systems/connaisseur.git
 ```

 3. **Configure deployment**: Before deploying Connaisseur to your cluster, you may want to do some configuration to ensure smooth integration with the other system components.
-The `helm/values.yaml` file is a good start.
-In there, the `.notary.host` field specifies the hostname and port of the Notary server.
-If your Notary uses a self-signed certificate, `.notary.selfsigned` should be set to `true` and the certificate has to be added to `.notary.selfsignedCert`.
-In case your Notary instance is authenticated (which it should), set the `.notary.auth.enabled` to `true` and enter the credentials either directly or as a predefined secret.
-Lastly enter the public root key in `.notary.rootPubKey`, which is used for verifying the image signatures.
+Open `helm/values.yaml`, which is Connaisseur's configuration file.

+    1. **Configure notary instances**: The `.notaries` field specifies different notary configurations, with the official DockerHub notary instance predefined.
+When wanting to add a new (e.g. private) notary instance, create a new entry and define a `name` and add the host address in the `host` field.
+Should the new instance use a self-signed certificate, add it with the `selfsigned_cert` field in a PEM format.
+Also should the instance need authentication, an `auth` field can be added, containing either an `auth.user` and `auth.password` with the credentials, or an `auth.secretName` referencing a predefined secret.
+Regardless of whether you want to add a new instance or use the DockerHub one, you'll probably want to add at least one public root key, used for verifying the signatures.
+Root keys reside in the `root_keys` field as a list.
+The public key for all official images on DockerHub is already defined with the name `default`.
+Simply add a new entry, give it a `name` and add the key in PEM format in the `key` field.
+For retrieving a public root key you can use the *get_root_key* utility described [here](#getting-the-root-key).

+    2. **Configure the policy**: To actually use the newly defined notary instances or public keys, they have to be referenced in the image policy.
+How the image policy is setup, is described in the [image policy](#image-policy) section.
+Make sure to reference the instance and key via the `notary` and `key` fields, or leave them out should you want to use the default ones, which are identified by their `name` fields set to `default`.

 4. **Deploy**: Switch to the cluster where you would like to install Connaisseur, and run `make install`.
 This may take some seconds, as the installation order of the Connaisseur components is critical.
 Only when the Connaisseur pods are ready and running, the Admission Webhook can be applied for intercepting requests.

 > :warning: **WARNING!** Be careful when installing Connaisseur, as it will block unsigned images and may for example even block some resources during a restart of `minikube`!
 In such a situation you should still be able to fix it by deleting Connaisseur manually.
 You can use [Detection Mode](#detection-mode) to avoid interruptions during testing.